M0st4f4h4ss4n/Auto-Llama-cpp/README.md

 3. **Open Assistant**: Auto-Llama-cpp plans to add support for [Open Assistant](https://github.com/LAION-AI/Open-Assistant) models, which is a project aiming to create an open-source AI assistant based on the GPT-3 architecture.

+### Impressive Idea:
+The creator of the original [Auto-Llama-cpp repository](https://github.com/rhohndorf/Auto-Llama-cpp), [rhohndorf](https://github.com/rhohndorf), came up with an impressive idea to integrate AutoGPT with open-source large language models, allowing developers to run these powerful models locally and experiment with various AI agents.
+This project demonstrates the potential of open-source AI development and encourages further exploration of AI applications.

 ### Contributors:
 - **[rhohndorf](https://github.com/rhohndorf)**: The creator of the Auto-Llama-cpp project and the main contributor.
 - **[Georgi Gerganov](https://github.com/ggerganov)**: Developer of llama.cpp, which is used in this project for running the models locally.
 - **[LAION-AI](https://github.com/LAION-AI)**: The team behind the Open Assistant project.

 We encourage everyone to contribute to these projects and help improve the open-source AI ecosystem.
 If you have any suggestions, issues, or would like to contribute, feel free to submit a pull request or open an issue.

 </body>
 </html>